Hypoluxo, Florida

 Hypoluxo is a town in Palm Beach County, Florida, United States.
-The population was 2,588 at the 2010 census.
-As of 2018, the population recorded by the U.S. Census Bureau was 2,783.
-Hypoluxo Scrub Natural Area is a protected landscape.
+The town was incorporated in 1955 and is part of the Miami metropolitan area of South Florida.
+It is home to the Hypoluxo Scrub Natural Area, which is a protected landscape.
+The population was 2,687 at the 2020 US Census.

 Etymology

 The origin of the name "Hypoluxo" is disputed.
 One theory analyzed the name as composed of the Greek root "hypo-" (under, below average) and the Latin "lux" (light).
 Hannibel Pierce settled on Hypoluxo Island with his family in 1873.
 His son, Charlie W. Pierce reported that a Seminole woman told his mother that the Seminole name for Lake Worth was Hypoluxo, which he thought meant 'island', or as he put it using his marginal command of the English language: "water all around, no get out".
-The name that the Pierces wrote as "Hypoluxo" was given as "Opoloccha" in a history posted by the Town of Hypluxo.
+The name that the Pierces wrote as "Hypoluxo" was given as "Opoloccha" in a history posted by the Town of Hypoluxo.
 J. Clarence Simpson, citing William A. Read, states that the name is from the Creek-Seminole Hapo, meaning "mound" and Plotski, meaning "round", thus "round mound".
 The name "Hypoluxo" appears on an 1841 War Department map.

 History

 The area that is now the Town of Hypoluxo was first settled in 1884 by Andrew Walton Garnett, James Edward Hamilton and James William Porter.
 Gannett and Hamilton carried the mail between the Lake Worth area and Miami as barefoot mailmen.
+In 1955, it was officially incorporated as a town.